vi4m/calendarsync/README.md

 1. Create new iCloud calendar using iCal app.
 Name it somehow.
 2. Run app.
 When run the first time, it will dump all calendars ID's.
-Your newly created iCloud cal will hold all copied business events.
+Your newly created iCloud cal will act as a 'privateCalendar', to store all events copied from business calendar.
 3. Create ~/.calendarsync.json similar to:
 ```
 {